StoreConnect/storeconnect-ontologies-api/endpoints/query-server/README.md

 ## Prerequisites

-- The StoreConnect's ontology query server is based on the [Openlink Virtuoso server (OSS edition)](http://vos.openlinksw.com/owiki/wiki/VOS/).
+- The StoreConnect's ontology query server is based on the [Strabon spatiotemporal RDF store](http://www.strabon.di.uoa.gr/).
 So before to go, please read documentation carefully.
-- The StoreConnect's ontology query server is based on the [tenforce's docker-virtuoso Docker image](https://github.com/tenforce/docker-virtuoso), and can be executed through the [dedicated Docker composition file](./docker-compose.yml).
+- The StoreConnect's ontology query server is based on the [StoreConnect's Strabon Docker image](https://github.com/StoreConnect/docker-strabon) and the [Mdillon's Alpine Postgis Docker image](https://github.com/appropriate/docker-postgis/tree/master/9.4-2.4/alpine), and can be executed through the [dedicated Docker composition file](./docker-compose.yml).
 So before to go, you have to know:
     - [What is Docker](https://docs.docker.com/)
     - [What is a Docker composition](https://docs.docker.com/compose/overview/)